kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

         memory: "64Mi"
 ```

-- Only `spec.resources.limits.pid` is accepted; `spec.resources.requests.pid` is forbidden and will be rejected by the API server
+- Only `spec.resources.limits.pids` is accepted; `spec.resources.requests.pids` is forbidden and will be rejected by the API server
-- When `spec.resources.limits.pid` is specified, the kubelet applies this limit to the Pod's cgroup
+- When `spec.resources.limits.pids` is specified, the kubelet applies this limit to the Pod's cgroup
 - All containers in the Pod share the same PID pool enforced by the pod cgroup
-- If both kubelet `podPidsLimit` and Pod `spec.resources.limits.pid` are set, the kubelet enforces `min(podPidsLimit, spec.resources.limits.pid)`.
+- If both kubelet `podPidsLimit` and Pod `spec.resources.limits.pids` are set, the kubelet enforces `min(podPidsLimit, spec.resources.limits.pids)`.
 The Pod may request a value higher than the node's `podPidsLimit` (up to the API maximum of 16384), but the kubelet always caps at the node's `podPidsLimit`, ensuring the node administrator retains control.
-- If `spec.resources.limits.pid` is not specified, the kubelet's `podPidsLimit` applies (existing behavior)
+- If `spec.resources.limits.pids` is not specified, the kubelet's `podPidsLimit` applies (existing behavior)

 ### Valid Values